-If you or a loved one has suffered a traumatic brain injury caused by the negligence of another, our lawyers at Jay Trucks & Associates are available to review your situation in a free consultation.
+If you or a loved one has suffered a traumatic brain injury caused by the negligence of another, a traumatic brain injury lawyer at Jay Trucks & Associates is available to review your situation in a free consultation.
 We are committed to protecting the rights of victims struggling with severe brain injuries after an accident.

 Our firm has a proven track record of success, obtaining more than $500 million in compensation for our clients.
 Our consultations are completely free and come with no risk or obligation to take legal action.
 We do not charge any upfront fees unless you obtain compensation through a settlement or verdict.

 We are available 24/7 by online chat or phone: (800) 762-8623.